Joouis/Joouis.github.io/source/_posts/what-i-ve-learned-from-a-part-time-research-experience.md

 ### 3. Is Prompt engineering really that important?

-The value of our work lies in placing LLM in the right position with right work in the system to maximize its value, and the prompts designed and used are relatively common today: simple structure, essential knowledge and few-shots.
-And we have even encountered the situation where longer prompts are less effective than shorter ones.
-Anyway prompt engineering have not played the key role in this work.
+The value of our work lies in placing LLM to an interesting position with right work in the system to maximize its value.
+The prompts designed and used are relatively common today: simple structure, essential knowledge and few-shots.
+Therefore prompt engineering have not played the key role in this work.

 It is worth mentioning that PF recently launched the Prompty feature, which provides quick access and focuses on the value of tuning prompts.
 This may be practical in large engineering applications, where the content of a single prompt can range from hundreds to thousands of lines.
-If this scenario holds, then support complex Jinja Template Designer features and preview the final prompt content will be of great help (just like Overleaf does).
+If the scenario holds, then support complex Jinja Template Designer features and preview the final prompt content will be of great help (just like Overleaf does).

 ### 4. Where does PF excel over LangChain?
 What's the value?